Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 ## Project Title: Automating an Audit-Driven Identity and Access Management Framework in Active Directory with Enhanced Security and Compliance

 ## Disclaimer Notice:
 The use of the name "SidodatTech" in this project is for illustrative and educational purposes only.
-SidodatTech is a fictional company created for the purpose of this project.
-Any resemblance to real companies or organizations and individual, living or dead, is purely coincidental.
+SidodatTech is a fictional company created for this project.
+Any resemblance to real companies or organizations and individuals, living or dead, is purely coincidental.
 The information provided is intended for educational and research purposes.
-SidodatTech and other names used in this project, does not endorse, sponsor, or approve of any of the content, methodologies, or recommendations presented herein.
+SidodatTech and other names used in this project, do not endorse, sponsor, or approve of any of the content, methodologies, or recommendations presented herein.
 All opinions, conclusions, and recommendations expressed in this project are solely those of the author and do not represent the views or positions of any actual company or organization.
 By viewing or utilizing this project, the reader acknowledges and agrees to these terms and conditions.

 ## Scenario Background:
 SidodatTech Enterprise Limited, a mid-sized financial services company, experienced a compliance audit failure due to weak access control mechanisms, insufficient audit logs, and improper user and group management in their Active Directory (AD) environment.
 Regulators identified the following issues:
 •	Lack of accountability for privileged user activities.
-•	Orphaned accounts belonging to former employees still active in the system.
+•	Orphaned accounts belonging to former employees are still active in the system.
 •	Inconsistent role-based access control (RBAC) policies, leading to excessive permissions for users.
 •	Absence of audit trails for changes made to user accounts and security groups.
 To address these challenges, SidodatTech aimed to design and implement an Identity and Access Management (IAM) framework that emphasizes auditing in Active Directory to ensure compliance, enhance security posture, and prevent unauthorized access.

-This project aims to implement a systematic process for reviewing and monitoring user accounts in Active Directory (AD) to ensure proper Identity and Access Management (IAM).
+This project aims to systematically review and monitor user accounts in Active Directory (AD) to ensure proper Identity and Access Management (IAM).
 The focus will be on maintaining the principle of least privilege, identifying inactive or stale accounts, tracking permissions, and detecting suspicious activities.
 The goal is to safeguard the organization’s resources, improve compliance with security standards, and enhance access control.

 ## 1.0	Introduction
-In the digital age, organizations are increasingly reliant on their IT infrastructure for conducting daily operations, and one of the most critical aspects of that infrastructure is effective Identity and Access Management (IAM).
+In the digital age, organizations increasingly rely on their IT infrastructure for daily operations, and one of the most critical aspects of that infrastructure is effective Identity and Access Management (IAM).
 IAM systems are designed to control who has access to the company's resources and ensure that access is appropriate based on the user's role and responsibility within the organization.
-The global Identity and Access Management (IAM) market generated revenues estimated at nearly 16 billion U.S. dollars in 2022 and is projected to reach a value of US$17.31 billion by 2023.
+The global Identity and Access Management (IAM) market generated revenues estimated at nearly 16 billion U.S. dollars in 2022 and is projected to reach US$17.31 billion by 2023.
 It is forecasted that the market value of IAM will increase to 43.1 billion U.S. dollars by 2029 (https://www.statista.com/statistics/1445717/global-identity-and-access-management-market-value/)

 Source : https://www.fortunebusinessinsights.com/industry-reports/identity-and-access-management-market-100373

 Importance of IAM
-According to The Institute of Internal Auditors (The IIA) in Global Technology Audit Guide (GTAG), it is important to examine the many reasons why organizations embark on IAM projects.
+According to The Institute of Internal Auditors (IIA) in the Global Technology Audit Guide (GTAG), it is important to examine the many reasons why organizations embark on IAM projects.
 These include:
 •	Improved regulatory compliance.
 •	Reduced information security risk.
 •	Reduced IT operating and development costs.